skandyx/BotPYV4/README.md

 -   **Key Components**: Stat Cards (Balance, Open Positions, P&L), Performance Chart, and an Active Positions Table.

 ### 📡 Scanner
--   **Purpose**: To display the real-time results of the market analysis, showing which pairs are potential trade candidates.
+-   **Purpose**: To display the real-time results of the hybrid market analysis, showing which pairs are potential trade candidates.
 -   **Layout**: A data-dense table with sortable columns reflecting the strategy.
 -   **Key Columns**:
+    -   `Signal`: Displays the type of setup detected: 🎯 for "Precision" or 🔥 for "Momentum".
     -   `Symbol`, `Price` (with live green/red flashes).
     -   `Score`: The final strategic score, displayed as a colored badge.
     -   `Conditions`: Visual dots representing the status of each strategic filter.